Skip to main content

 An additional quote from the biography “John D. Rockefeller” by Barnie F. Winkelman states “The shiny dimes that the aging Rockefeller handed out were a symbol and a sermon.
 The symbol was frequently misunderstood and the moral of the sermon quite generally distorted.
 The little gift was a token and a good-luck piece.
 In a broad sense it emphasized thrift, but not as a sure road to wealth, rather as a way and a habit of life.”
 Winkelman further offers a quote by Rockefeller “It is the duty of a man to get all the money he honestly can and to give all he can.
 This is the basis of progress.
 In this way morality and religion move forward and civilization is advanced.”

-Henry Morrison Flagler (January 2, 1830 – May 20, 1913) was an American industrialist and a founder of Standard Oil, which was first based in Ohio.
-He was also a key figure in the development of the Atlantic coast of Florida and founder of the Florida East Coast Railway, much of which he built through convict leasing.
-He is known as the father of Miami and Palm Beach, Florida.
-Read more at https://en.wikipedia.org/wiki/Henry_Flagler
+Henry Morrison Flagler (January 2, 1830 – May 20, 1913) was an American industrialist and a co-founder of Standard Oil, originally based in Ohio.
+Flagler played a pivotal role in developing the Atlantic coast of Florida and founded the Florida East Coast Railway, which was significantly built through convict leasing.
+He is often referred to as the father of Miami and Palm Beach, Florida.

 Standard Oil Trust

-In response to state laws that had the result of limiting the scale of companies, Rockefeller and his associates developed innovative ways of organizing to effectively manage their fast-growing enterprise.
-On January 2, 1882, they combined their disparate companies, spread across dozens of states, under a single group of trustees.
-By a secret agreement, the existing 37 stockholders conveyed their shares "in trust" to nine trustees: John and William Rockefeller, Oliver H. Payne, Charles Pratt, Henry Flagler, John D. Archbold, William G. Warden, Jabez Bostwick, and Benjamin Brewster.
+In response to state laws that restricted the scale of companies, Rockefeller and his associates devised innovative organizational strategies to manage their rapidly expanding enterprise.
+On January 2, 1882, they consolidated their various companies, which were spread across multiple states, under a single trust.
+In a confidential arrangement, the 37 existing stockholders transferred their shares "in trust" to nine trustees: John and William Rockefeller, Oliver H. Payne, Charles Pratt, Henry Flagler, John D. Archbold, William G. Warden, Jabez Bostwick, and Benjamin Brewster.

-By 1882, Rockefeller's top aide was John Dustin Archbold, whom he left in control after disengaging from business to concentrate on philanthropy after 1896.
-Other notable principals of the company include Henry Flagler, developer of the Florida East Coast Railway and resort cities, and Henry H. Rogers, who built the Virginian Railway.
-In 1885, Standard Oil of Ohio moved its headquarters from Cleveland to its permanent headquarters at 26 Broadway in New York City.
-Concurrently, the trustees of Standard Oil of Ohio chartered the Standard Oil Co. of New Jersey (SOCNJ) to take advantage of New Jersey's more lenient corporate stock ownership laws.
-Read more at https://en.wikipedia.org/wiki/Standard_Oil#Standard_Oil_Trust
+By 1882, John Dustin Archbold, one of Rockefeller's key aides, was left in charge as Rockefeller shifted his focus to philanthropy after 1896.
+Notable figures associated with the company included Henry Flagler, who developed the Florida East Coast Railway and resort cities, and Henry H. Rogers, who built the Virginian Railway.
+In 1885, Standard Oil of Ohio relocated its headquarters from Cleveland to 26 Broadway in New York City.
+Simultaneously, the trustees chartered the Standard Oil Co. of New Jersey (SOCNJ) to leverage New Jersey’s more favorable corporate stock ownership laws.

 Read More